riceissa/issarice.com/wiki/claims-about-ddt.md

 # Claims

 1. DDT has been banned for pesticide use in many (malaria-endemic) countries.
-2. DDT has been banned for insecticide use in many (malaria-endemic) countries.
+2. DDT has been banned for use in malaria control in many (malaria-endemic) countries.
 3. Wide resistance to DDT by mosquitoes exists.
 4. Wide resistance to DDT by mosquitoes is caused mainly by its agricultural use, rather than its mosquito insecticide use.